hybridink/hybrid.ink/submit/anthologies/small-loves/index.md

 Here is what {{site.brand}} will be looking for:

 Submission content
 :   We are looking for micro- and flash-fiction submissions that explore queer  and minority identities.
 There is no restriction on the gender, expression, orientation, relationship configuration, or ace/aro spectrum of the characters, but the stories should focus on those topics.
 There is no restriction on genre.
+We are particularly keen on featuring #OwnVoices authors.

     The topics in this anthology will be particularly useful to teens and young adults.
 While your stories needn't contain characters of that age range, keep in mind that we will be attempting to reach the audience who will benefit most from hearing stories with which they identify.
 As such, we will be particularly wary of tragedies, though please do not let that stop you from submitting.
 While stories about coming out are particularly important to such a demographic, please don't hesitate to also focus on day to day life, transition, relationships, and so on.